Golden Age (2006 film)

-Golden Age is an adult animated mockumentary short film which debuted as a web-series on Comedy Central's broadband channel Motherload in 2006.
+Golden Age is an adult animated darkly comedic mockumentary short film which debuted as a web-series on Comedy Central's broadband channel Motherload in 2006.

+Summary

 Ten segments trace the sordid careers of oddball cartoon characters from throughout the history of animation.
 Notable characters include Marching Gumdrop, Lancaster Loon, and Kongobot.

+Production

 The film is produced by Augenblick Studios and directed by Aaron Augenblick.

+Release and reception

 Golden Age was an official selection of the 2007 Sundance Film Festival.